Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: Introduction

 Besides the training criterion, a high temporal resolution for frame-level representations is necessary for frame-level tasks.
-For transformer-based methods, the temporal resolution is determined by how the input sequence is organized, either patch-wisely or frame-wisely.
-SSAST \cite{gong_ssast_2022} and MAE-AST \cite{baade_mae-ast_2022} have shown that the patch-wise strategy and frame-wise strategy perform differently for different downstream tasks.
-Other studies\cite{huang_masked_2023}\cite{chen_beats_2022}\cite{niizumi_masked_nodate}\cite{niizumi_masked_2023} only use the patch-wise strategy.
+For Transformer-based methods, the temporal resolution is determined by how the input sequence is organized, either patch-wisely or frame-wisely.
+SSAST (Self-Supervised Audio Spectrogram Transformer ) \cite{gong_ssast_2022} and MAE-AST (Masked Autoencoding Audio Spectrogram Transformer) \cite{baade_mae-ast_2022} have shown that the patch-wise strategy and frame-wise strategy perform differently for different downstream tasks.
+Other studies\cite{huang_masked_2023,chen_beats_2022,niizumi_masked_nodate,niizumi_masked_2023} only use the patch-wise strategy.
 Generally, the frame-wise strategy has a better temporal resolution than the patch-wise strategy, and thus may be more suitable for frame-level downstream tasks.

 Accounting for learning both clip-level and frame-level audio representations, this paper proposes two models: ATST-Clip and ATST-Frame, where ATST stands for Audio Teacher-Student Transformer.
-They are developed based on the teacher-student scheme of Bootstrap you own latent (BYOL) \cite{grill_bootstrap_2020} and BYOL-A \cite{niizumi_byol_2021}, in the framework of contrastive learning with only positive pairs.
-They both use transformer encoder and frame-wise strategy.
+They are developed based on the teacher-student scheme of Bootstrap Your Own Latent (BYOL) \cite{grill_bootstrap_2020} and BYOL for Audio (BYOL-A) \cite{niizumi_byol_2021}.
+They both use Transformer encoder and frame-wise strategy.
 ATST-Clip and ATST-Frame are responsible for learning global and frame-wise representations by using a clip-level and frame-level training criterion, respectively.
-This work is a continuation of our previous conference paper \cite{li22p_interspeech}.
-In \cite{li22p_interspeech}, ATST was first proposed for clip-level representation learning, which is renamed ATST-Clip in this paper to avoid ambiguity.
+This work is a continuation of our previous conference paper \cite{li22p_interspeech}, in which ATST was first proposed for clip-level representation learning, which is renamed ATST-Clip in this paper to avoid ambiguity.
 This paper proposes a new ATST-Frame model, and a combination method of the two models based on knowledge distillation.
 In addition, the proposed models have been more thoroughly evaluated in this paper.